lnilges/1600-Final-Project/BinaryToDecimal.md

 Instructions:
 1. Write out the binary number
 2. Label each digit with its power of 2
-3. Multiple each bit (0 or 1) by its power of 2
+3. Multiply each bit (0 or 1) by its power of 2
 4. Add the results

 **Formula:** D = (n * 2<sup>7</sup>) + (n * 2<sup>6</sup>) + (n * 2<sup>5</sup>) + (n * 2<sup>4</sup>) + (n * 2<sup>3</sup>) + (n * 2<sup>2</sup>) + (n * 2<sup>1</sup>) + (n * 2<sup>0</sup>)